Diketene/wigcpp/README.md

 target_link_libraries(test PRIVATE wigcpp::wigcpp)
 ```

-We also provide a CMake project example contains C, C++ and Fortran source code, see this [CMakeLists.txt](examples/standalone/CMakeLists.txt) in example for more details.
+We also provide a standalone example project using CMake contains C, C++ and Fortran source code, see [souce code](examples/standalone) for more details.

 To build this example, simply use